[Updated with video]

 Whether writing a movie, TV series, novel, or any other form of storytelling, one fact rises above all: endings are hard.
 The sentiment is proven on a yearly basis, as countless films deliver an intriguing premise, compelling action, or powerful messages, only to fumble with the closing act.
-Sometimes, the film’s final impact can be so poorly executed, it leaves audiences wondering whether the film that preceded it was even worth the trouble.
+Sometimes, the film's climax can be so poorly executed, it leaves audiences wondering whether the events that preceded it were even worth the trouble.

 Our list of 10 Good Movies Ruined By Terrible Endings shows that strong films can still succeed despite a flawed climax, but in our opinion, they would be even more beloved if their conclusions were just as flawless.
 Needless to say, SPOILERS abound, so read at your own risk.

 10. A.I.
 Artificial Intelligence (2001)

 In hindsight, director Stanley Kubrick's A.I.
 Artificial Intelligence was always going to be divisive.
 The futuristic retelling of the Pinocchio story - injected with elements of science fiction and the more unseemly sides of humanity - was put on hold with Kubrick's death in 1999, eventually falling into the hands of Steven Spielberg.